laginha/django-key-auth/docs/usage.md

 1. if there is a `Consumer` with the client's *IP* that is explicitly allowed to use the given key.
 2. if there is no `Consumer` with a different *IP* explicitly allowed to use the given key.
+3. if given key has necessary permission or belongs to a group (if required)